- Purpose and Applicability

 The exempt determination process.

 HSD staff determine whether every initial application qualifies for exempt status as part of the standard pre-review process (SOP Pre-Review).
-In addition, researchers may specifically submit an application in Zipline requesting exempt status, by following the appropriate instructions at the top of the APPLICATION IRB Protocol form and on this webpage.
+In addition, researchers may specifically submit an application in Zipline requesting exempt status, by following the appropriate instructions at the top of the IRB Protocol form and on this webpage.
 Researchers are required to obtain an exempt determination before beginning their research.

 - Multi-site and collaborative research.
 The UW does not typically rely on exempt determinations made by other institutions or allow other institutions to formally rely on its exempt determinations, but may do so in very limited circumstances determined by HSD leadership.
 However, other institutions may choose to accept HSD’s exempt determination depending on that institution’s policies for exempt research.
+If another institution will rely on the UW for limited IRB review, the reliance must be documented in the standard way for any reliance.

 General exclusions from exemption.